gvelesandro/constructor-theory-simulator/README.md

 A **pedagogical Python implementation** of David Deutsch’s Constructor Theory framework, exposing key concepts—from simple Tasks and branching substrates to quantum-gravity and electromagnetism—entirely in code.
 Includes a “universal constructor” that can bootstrap itself from a list of Tasks, demonstrating self-replication and the power of Constructor Theory.

 > *“A demonstration of how constructor theory **could** be explored in code, not a high-precision physics engine.
-For the formal definitions, see David Deutsch’s recent paper “Constructor Theory of Time” (May 2025).*
+For the formal definitions, see David Deutsch and Chiara Marletto’s recent paper “[Constructor Theory of Time](https://arxiv.org/abs/2505.08692)” (May 13, 2025).*

 ---